lys-08/AppMobile/README.md

 You can download it on the Android Play store [here](https://play.google.com/store/apps/details?id=com.example.clickme).

 Or you can build it yourself by cloning this repository and opening it in Android Studio.
+To do the latter, in Android Studio, go to `File > Open` them select the `build.gradle.kts` to open, to ensure that Android Studio knows where to find the build rules.

 ## Project